Breast Mesh Side Effect Lawsuit Overview

 Why are women filing breast mesh lawsuits?

-- Lawsuits allege that mesh manufacturers marketed these devices for breast use without FDA approval, failed to warn about known risks, and caused women unnecessary pain, deformity, and repeat surgeries.
+- Lawsuits allege that mesh manufacturers sold these devices for breast use without FDA approval, failed to warn about known risks, and caused women unnecessary pain, deformity, and repeat surgeries.

 Are there any costs to hire a Breast Mesh Lawyer?